Cuba: Cultural and Archeological Perspectives

 The course will be composed of three parts: (i) the class lectures on campus, (ii) the study trip, and (iii) presentations/final project.
-A key element of the class will be a research trip to Cuba during spring break 2014.
-The first part of the class (before the break) will focus on some readings on the history of Cuba.
+A key element of the class will be a research trip to Cuba in August 2014.
+The first part of the class will focus on some readings on the history of Cuba.
 During these weeks, on campus, students will need to complete the major portion of the library research for the term paper, and this term paper will need to be a topic on which students can do a modest amount of fieldwork when they are in Cuba.
-When students return from break, they’ll have time to write up.
+When students return from traveling to Cuba, they’ll have time to write up.

 Cuba is a place where centrally important lessons can be learned in many key areas of human and social development, both in terms of mistakes made and successes achieved.